LorenzJ/PureEcsPrototype/README.md

 ## Game
 A small simple game for testing the usability of the TinyEcs API.

+## GameGl
+An OpenGL renderer for "Game".

 ## WindowsGame
 A windows forms project for rendering "Game".

 ## GameScript
-A scripting language for TinyEcs
+A scripting language for TinyEcs.